 With the expiry of the premiums for plug-in hybrids, the full hybrid variants are not only becoming more interesting in terms of the purchase price.
 So it's no wonder that the manufacturers are adding a few nuances to the full hybrid theme.
 The new Qashqai and X-Trail as "e-Power" versions rely on the drive via the electric motor.
 Electricity is produced continuously via a three-cylinder turbo petrol engine, which continuously charges the drive battery.
 Is the surcharge worth it compared to the pure combustion engine?

-Completely revised: The new Nissan Leaf was completely renewed in 2018 not only technically, but also externally.
-Let's start with the revised body: The front section of the Leaf now picks up on the typical wide V-shaped branded grill from Nissan; only the brand logo has a shimmering blue background and now identifies the vehicle as an electric car.
+Completely revised: The new Nissan Leaf has not only been completely renewed technically, but also externally.
+Let's start with the revised body: the front section of the Leaf now takes up the typical wide V-shaped brand grille from Nissan; only the brand logo has a shimmering blue background and now identifies the vehicle as an electric car.

 Two classics on the European market for e-cars have once again been heavily revised for the current model year.
 On the one hand, there is the Renault Zoe ZE 135 in the small car segment, which this year will compete with the revised e-Up and the Opel Corsa-e.
 On the other hand, the Nissan Leaf e + is the direct competitor to the new VW ID.3 in the compact car class.

 The Nissan Leaf is one of the best-selling electric cars in the world.
 The motto of the most powerful version with the model suffix "e +" is characterized by the attributes faster (0-160 km / h in 6,8 seconds), higher (160 kW / 217 PS engine) and further (range up to 500 km) the end.
 For years, the previous model has been used frequently in the city area due to its acceptable range.
 In the current, completely revised version "e +", there is a plus of a very sporty driving style and a significant increase in range compared to the basic models.